ReadBeforeTouch/ReadBeforeTouch/README.md

 likes : animanga/hwa, bsd, orv, eleceed, art, writing

-dislikes : basic dni, fakeclaimers, trauma olympics, cringe culture
+dislikes/dni : basic dni, fakeclaimers, trauma olympics, cringe culture, hate on furries and other such groups

 **: Boundaries on ponytown/in games :**

 ✔ yes : C+H ➜ Friend req ➜ Tone tags ➜ Questions

-✘ no : Kiss ➜ Flirt ➜ Do not copy my characters ➜ Hump/be weird (I will block/hide you)
+✘ no : Kiss (uc)* ➜ Flirt (uc)* ➜ Do not copy my characters ➜ Hump/be weird (I will block/hide you)

+*You can use the kissing animation to cuddle/snuggle.
+The reason i put (uc)/unless close is because i only allow platonic kissing/flirting as a joke.

 **__: Boundaries on discord/in general :__**